bolinfest/opensnoop-native/docs/index.md

 00000000: 187e feca 6f6d 2072                      ....om r
 ```

-As you can see, the struct is written as little-endian based on the way the `imm` field is serialized.
+As you can see, the values in the struct are written as little-endian based on the way the `imm` field is serialized.
 What is perhaps less obvious is that `dst_reg` is the low-order nibble and `src_reg` is the high-order nibble in the second byte written to the output.

 Incidentally, you are not limited to nibble boundaries when declaring structs (or even requiring all sub-byte fields to be the same type or signed-ness) as I discovered I could also do: